Which city is cheaper, Kotor or Budapest?

 Both Kotor and Budapest during the winter are popular places to visit.
 Many travelers come to Budapest for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Kotor in the winter for the cuisine.

 Be prepared for some very cold days in Budapest.
 In the winter, Budapest is much colder than Kotor.
-Typically, the winter temperatures in Budapest in January are around -1°C (31°F), and Kotor is about 6°C (42°F).
+Typically, the winter temperatures in Budapest in January average around -1°C (31°F), and Kotor averages at about 6°C (42°F).

 In the winter, Budapest often gets less sunshine than Kotor.
 Budapest gets 61 hours of sunny skies this time of year, while Kotor receives 121 hours of full sun.